 - You can use your favorite coffee grounds.
 By using your favorite coffee, you can be guaranteed that you'll enjoy this drink.
 I like to use medium roast Columbian or Arabica coffee.

-- Use some dairy free milk for a healthier drink.
-For lower calories and added benefits, you can swap out whole cow's milk for oat milk or almond milk.
+- Use some dairy free milk for a lower calorie drink.
+For lower calories, you can swap out whole cow's milk for oat milk or almond milk.
 Any milk will work fine, so choose whichever you think would be best.

 Coffee- Use hot or cold brewed coffee.
 Warmer coffee will dissolve sugars quicker, but cold coffee won't melt the ice cubes as quickly.

-Maple syrup- You will need to use pure maple syrup for the best sweetness, flavor, and benefits, but if in a pinch, cheaper pancake syrup will work.
+Maple syrup- You will need to use pure maple syrup for the best sweetness and fall flavor, but if in a pinch, cheaper pancake syrup will work.
 Note that you may need a little more to get your coffee sweeter and that the maple flavor may not be as strong.

 Cinnamon- This is an optional garnish to sprinkle on top of the whipped cream.
 Ground cinnamon adds a little warm spice to your cold drink.